gildasmorvan/similar2logo/README.md

 Note that it is not necessary to define any class related to our turtle.
 Since it is passive, we use a predefined decision model called `PassiveTurtleDecisionModel`.

+As a perception module, we use the generic perception model `TurtlePerceptionModel` with a perception distance of `0` and a perception angle of `Double.MIN_VALUE`.

 #### The Main class

 In the main class, the simulation model is instantiated as well as some probes to observe the simulation:

 * `ProbeExceptionPrinter` prints on the standard output the trace of exceptions that are thrown during the execution of the simulation,
-* `ProbeExecutionTracker` tracks the execution of the simulation and prints notification messages in an stream printer,
+* `ProbeExecutionTracker` tracks the execution of the simulation and prints notification messages in a stream printer,
 * `ProbeImageSwingJFrame` displays the content of the simulation in a [JFrame](http://docs.oracle.com/javase/7/docs/api/javax/swing/JFrame.html), using an image defined in a [GridSwingView](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/lib/probes/GridSwingView.html) probe,
 * `LogoRealTimeMatcher` slows down the simulation so that its execution speed matches a specific factor of N steps per second.